-The Jewish Studies minor fosters a strong sense of community, in which students feel nurtured and supported.
+The Jewish Studies BA fosters a strong sense of community, in which students feel nurtured and supported.
 Faculty know students by name and are uniquely able to help them develop intellectually and to craft a program of study suited to their particular interests.
 The Department of Jewish Thought regularly hosts lectures, conferences and events, with twice-yearly departmental dinners and receptions.
 These offer unique opportunities to learn about specific aspects of Jewish studies, and, often, the chance to meet famous scholars in the field.

 About Our Facilities